pichayut/automated_chess/src/writeup/WriteUp.md

 to go more quickly, now is a good time to figure out Google Compute Engine.
 Plot your results and discuss which cut-offs work the best on each of your three boards.
-<pre>To look at our results, go <a href="./src/experiment/P3_Sequential_Cutoff.pdf">here</a>.
+<pre>To look at our results, go <a href="./src/experiment/P3_Sequential_Cutoff_100.pdf">here</a>.
 All of the tests were
-run on the Google Compute Engine.
+run on the Google Compute Engine and we ran the test 50 different times.
 As a summary, we found that there was a local minimum for the time taken to play both the early, mid, and end game.
 The local minimum was at a cut-off of 2, so we found that to be the optimal cut-off for both Jamboree and Parallel Minimax.

 Also, for this test, we only changed the white player and kept the black player at a depth of 4, cut-off